EmilEmilHub3/Xliften2/README.md

 Postman for API testing

-Requirements

-To run the project:
+Requirements to run the project:

 Docker Desktop must be installed